akka/alpakka-kafka/docs/src/main/paradox/consumer.md

 Java
 : @@ snip [snip](/tests/src/test/java/docs/javadsl/ConsumerExample.java) { #atLeastOnce }

-The above example uses separate `mapAsync` stages for processing and committing.
-This guarantees that for `parallelism` higher than 1 we will keep correct ordering of messages sent for commit.

-Committing the offset for each message as illustrated above is rather slow.
+Committing the offset for each message (`withMaxBatch(1)`) as illustrated above is rather slow.
 It is recommended to batch the commits for better throughput, with the trade-off that more messages may be re-delivered in case of failures.

 You can use a pre-defined `Committer.sink` to perform commits in batches: